-Sadiq Khan in the USA: Stage-managed mayor sticks to script
+Sadiq Khan in the USA: London's mayor sticks to script

 - Published

 Sadiq Khan's business-class flight touched down at Heathrow on Friday morning as his five-day trip of the USA came to an end.
-During the jaunt, aimed at boosting London's tourist industry, the mayor went on a walkabout in New York City, pressed the flesh in Los Angeles and even visited a cannabis dispensary on America's west coast.
+During the jaunt, aimed at boosting London's tourist industry, the city's mayor went on a walkabout in New York City, pressed the flesh in Los Angeles and even visited a cannabis dispensary on America's west coast.

 "Nice try," Mr Khan said when asked in downtown LA whether he would be tempted to try cannabis again.